patrick-kidger/diffrax/docs/usage/overview.md

     This example demonstrates pretty much everything you'll need to get started solving ODEs with Diffrax, just by switching things out in the obvious way.

     - The numerical solver (here `dopri5`) can be switched out.
         - See the guide on [How to choose a solver](./how-to-choose-a-solver.md).
         - See the [Solvers](../api/solver.md) page for the full list of solvers.
     - Where to save the result (e.g. to obtain dense output) can be adjusted by changing [`diffrax.SaveAt`][].
     - Step sizes and locations can be changed.
         - The initial step size can be selected adaptively by setting `dt0=None`.
         - A constant step size can be used by setting `stepsize_controller = ConstantStepSize()`.
         - Things like solver tolerances, jumps in the vector field, etc. can be passed as arguments to the step size controller.
         - See the page on [Step size controllers](../api/stepsize_controller.md).
-- Any static arguments (that do not evolve over time) can be passed as `diffeqsolve(..., args=...)`.
+    - Any static arguments (that do not change during the integration) for the `vector_field` can be passed as `diffeqsolve(..., args=...)`.

 ---